Read more posts by this author.

 |Get paying customers to continue their subscription||Sales Emails/Retention Emails|

 |Get happy customers to post testimonials or give pass referrals||Feedback Emails/Referral emails|

 We have given you a kickstart with these 4 strategies.

 But now it’s time to implement.

-If you are looking for an ESP that can provide you all the tools you need to implement your email marketing, you should check out SendX.
+If you are looking for an ESP that can provide you all the tools you need to implement your email marketing for SaaS, you should check out SendX.
 It’s easy to subscribe with just an email and no credit cards are required until you commit to them.
 They don’t want to see your shiny bucks until you are fully impressed.
 So checkout SendX for free for 14 days.